Politics of Australia

 The federal Parliament (as defined in section 1 of the Constitution) comprises the monarch and is bicameral (has two chambers): the House of Representatives (lower house) and Senate (upper house).
 The House of Representatives has 150 members, each representing an individual electoral district of about 165,000 people.
 The Senate has 76 members: twelve from each of the six states and two each from Australia's internal territories, the Australian Capital Territory and Northern Territory.

 Separation of powers is the principle the power of state should be shared between multiple bodies, in order to avoid the concentration of power in one entity.
 The legislature proposes and debates laws that the executive then administers, and the judicial arbitrates cases arising from the administration of laws and common law.
 However, in accordance with Westminster system, there is no strict separation between the executive and legislative branches, with ministers required to also be members of the legislature.
-Only the High Court can deem if a law is constitutional or not.
+Only a court can deem if a law is constitutional or not.

 The Australian system of government combines elements derived from the political systems of the United Kingdom (fused executive, constitutional monarchy) and the United States (federalism, written constitution, strong bicameralism), along with distinctive local features, and has therefore been characterised as a "Washminster mutation".